Product added to cart

-One of the most common problems that arises when replacing stock filament bulbs with LED bulbs in most vehicles is hyper flashing or bulb out warnings.
-For safety reasons most vehicles use either of these methods to tell the driver that a bulb somewhere on the car has burned out.
+One of the most common problems when replacing stock filament bulbs with LEDs is bulb flashes fast, or you get bulb-out warnings on the interior display.
+By design, most vehicles use either of these methods to tell the driver that a bulb has burned out.

-How does the car know that there is a bulb out?
+How does the car know there is a bulb out?

-How do you prevent the car from hyper flashing?
+How do you prevent the turn signals from hyperflashing?

-The solution is to either replace the flasher unit in your vehicle or add enough load back onto the system to trick the electrical system into thinking that nothing has changed.
-Correcting hyper flash or bulb out warnings when you upgrade is relatively easy once you understand what needs to be done.
+The solution is to either replace the flasher unit with our electronic LED flashers (if replaceable) or add enough load back on the system to replace the missing load.
+Correcting hyperflash or bulb-out warnings when you upgrade to LEDs is relatively easy once you understand what needs to be done.

-When it comes to mounting we always recommend using fasteners (self-tapping screws or bolts) to install the resistor to a metal surface.
-For 6 OHM applications we do offer high temperature double-sided tape to attach to a clean metal surface.
-Always keep your resistor away from existing wiring or plastic parts as they could be damaged with sustained resistor use.
+Mounting the VLR is easy with the supplied high-temperature double-sided tape.
+Just peel and stick them to a clean metal surface.
+Always keep your resistor away from existing wiring or plastic parts, as they could be damaged with sustained resistor use.

 Once the resistors have been installed, test them by turning on the turn signals.
 Hazards will not hyperflash, so be sure to test each side individually.